noor-ul-amin0/budget-tracker/README.md

 3. Start the API by running `nx serve api` in the terminal.
 4. Start the React app by running `nx serve client` in the terminal.

+Certainly, here's the updated project structure section in your README:

 ## Project Structure

 The project follows a monorepo structure managed by Nx.
+Each application (frontend and backend) is organized as follows:

+- **Frontend (React Application)**:
+  - Located in `apps/client`
+  - Contains the React application responsible for the user interface.
+  - You can find its "project.json" file with scripts and configuration specific to the React app in this directory.

+- **Backend (Express API)**:
+  - Located in `apps/api`
+  - Houses the Express API responsible for handling server-side logic and database operations.
-Each application (frontend and backend) has its own "project.json" file containing scripts and configuration specific to that application.
+  - You can find its "project.json" file with scripts and configuration specific to the Express API in this directory.

+This structure ensures clear separation and organization of the frontend and backend components of the project, making it easier to manage and maintain.